When Robots Milk Cows, Farm Families Taste Freedom

 "If this technology would have been available 25 or 30 years ago, I'd still have more friends milking cows today," he says.
 "I have a friend who's a couple of years older than I am.
 I'm sure he would have robots.
 He'd still be milking cows today, and his son would probably be there with him."

 In fact, small family-run dairy farms like this are rare enough these days that Schuler is turning his into a tourist attraction.
 The farm is open for visitors every afternoon.
-Tours cost $5 per person.
+Tours cost $5 per person, and there's ice cream for sale.
 Hundreds of people visited last year.
 Kids love the cows, Schuler says.
 But their parents are amazed by the robots.